nathanbraun/fantasy-developer-kit/README.md

 guide.

 ## Changelog
+### v0.14.0 (2023-09-13)
+Major update: add final toos quickstart as first major thing we dive into.
+As part of that, updated league integreation stuff + utilities behind the scenes.
+Let me know if issues.
+Updated project walkthroughs coming soon.

 ### v0.13.1 (2023-09-07)
 Initial update for 2023.
 Refactored (and improved) underlying simulations and API.
 So far utilities.py, intro.py and the WDIS project are updated.
 Rest